William Henry Goodyear: Publications

 During the time he was traveling and organizing exhibitions, Goodyear published many articles, letters, and reviews in scientific, architectural, and literary journals and newspapers.
 While he had published full-length works on art history, Goodyear did not publish his first book devoted entirely to refinements until 1912.
-Goodyear described Greek Refinements as a “long-needed addition to the knowledge of Greek temple architecture, considered as a wholly independent study.
+He described Greek Refinements as a “long-needed addition to the knowledge of Greek temple architecture, considered as a wholly independent study.
 Up to date there has been no book for general readers on the subject of the Greek refinements.”

+Archives

+Goodyear was the Brooklyn Museum's first curator of fine arts from 1899–1923.
+The Goodyear Archival Collection at the museum includes correspondence, scrapbooks, notes, clippings, and expedition diaries, are images of medieval cathedrals, churches, and mosques taken between 1895 and 1914 that he used for his architectural research.
+It also includes an extensive set of photographs and lantern slides of buildings, monuments, and other views taken during the Paris Exposition of 1900, presenting a visual tour of the exposition.